cannellee/MasterMindGame/README.md

 - Possibilité de recommencer une nouvelle partie facilement.<br>
 <br>
 **<u>Comment exécuter les exercices<br></u>**
-&nbsp;&nbsp;&nbsp;git clone https://github.com/cannellee/MasterMindGame.git<br>
+&nbsp;&nbsp;&nbsp;git clone git clone https://github.com/cannellee/MasterMindGame.git<br>
 &nbsp;&nbsp;&nbsp;python mastermind_game.py<br>
 <br>
 <br>
 ## 🇬🇧 ~ English :<br>
 **<u>Description<br></u>**
 The Mastermind Game project was created when I was in high school to learn Python and the Tkinter graphical library.
 It serves as an introduction to object-oriented programming and the creation of graphical interfaces.<br>
 Mastermind is a board game where one player (you) tries to guess a secret combination of colors chosen by the computer.
-In each round, you propose a combination, and the computer tells you how many colors are correct and in the right position, as well as how many colors are correct but in the wrong position.
+In each round, you propose a combination, and the computer tells you how many colors are correct and in the right position, as well as how many colors are correct but in the wrong position.<br>
 The goal is to guess the secret combination in as few attempts as possible.<br>
 <br>
 **<u>Features<br></u>**
 - Intuitive graphical interface using Tkinter.<br>
 - The player can play against the computer.<br>
 - Feedback on correct colors and their positions after each attempt.<br>